Niyko/Rocket/README.md

 ![Rocket logo](https://i.imgur.com/51D1iLH.png)
-Rocket is a static site generator written in PHP which uses Laravel's Blade template engine under the hood to generate build.
+Rocket is a static site generator written in PHP which uses Laravel's Blade template engine under the hood to build static websites.
 Rocket automates the task of coding individual HTML pages and gets those pages ready to serve to users ahead of time.
 Because these HTML pages are pre-built, they can load very quickly in the browser.

 ### :tophat: Requirments
 The Rocket framework has a few system requirements.
-You should ensure that your web server has the following minimum PHP version and extensions:
+You should ensure that your local system has the following minimum PHP version and extensions:

 * PHP >= `8.0.0`
 * Composer >= `1.0.0`

 ### :zap: Get started
 Rocket framework can be installed from the composer package manager.
-Make sure you can installed PHP and Composer from the requirments section before continuing with the steps given below.
+Make sure you installed PHP and Composer from the requirments section before continuing with the steps given below.

 * Create a project folder and open a command prompt inside that folder.
-* Run the command `composer require niyko/rocket:dev-main` to install the plugin.
+* Run the command `composer require niyko/rocket` to install the plugin.
 * To setup the project, run the command `php vendor/niyko/rocket/src/Console/Console.php --ansi create`
 * Explore the sample project that is copied to the project folder.
 * Run the sample project with the command `composer rocket dev`.